freeman-industries/shadowsocks-server-kit/README.md

 # Requirements

+This system is designed to be used with Ubuntu 14.04 LTS.
+You can use a different UNIX system, but the steps for installing all dependencies will vary.

+- Git (`sudo apt-get install git`)
+- Upstart (warning: not available on Ubuntu 15+)
+- Go

 Place all the files in this package into a directory called `shadowsocks` in your home folder.
 For example, `~/shadowsocks/README.md` or `/home/ubuntu/shadowsocks/README.md`.

-You need a system that has Upstart installed.
-Ubuntu 14 LTS has this out of the box.
-NB: Ubuntu 15+ uses a different task system.

-Install `go` (if not already installed).
-You can use this snippet on Ubuntu:
+On Ubuntu, to install Go you can use this snippet on Ubuntu:
 ```
 sudo add-apt-repository ppa:gophers/archive
 sudo apt update